vijaidjearam/win11install/README.md

 # Win11Install

-A script or tool to streamline the installation of Windows 11.
+A script to streamline the installation of Windows 11.

 ## Table of Contents